Seahawks coach Pete Carroll says team is ‘planning’ on Tyler Lockett playing against Eagles

 “(Willson) is working at it,’’ Carroll said.
 “It’s going to take Luke a bit.
 I don’t think he’ll have a chance to make it back this week.’’

-So, expect the Seahawks to activate Ed Dickson off of Injured Reserve to give Seattle a second tight end to go along with Jacob Hollister, who took most of the snaps at that spot against the 49ers in filling in for Willson.
+So, expect the Seahawks to activate Ed Dickson off injured reserve to give Seattle a second tight end to go along with Jacob Hollister, who took most of the snaps at that spot against the 49ers in filling in for Willson.

-The team will have to waive someone off of the 53-man roster to make room for Dickson, a move that would likely happen in the next day or so.
+The team will have to waive someone off the 53-man roster to make room for Dickson, a move that likely would happen in the next day or so.

 “A really good chance that’s going to happen,’’ Carroll said.